HoiJean/djangoforbeginners-book/manuscript/ch3.md

 Every web framework needs a convenient way to generate HTML files.
 In Django, the approach is to use templates so that individual HTML files can be served by a view to a webpage specified by the URL.

 The question of where to place the templates directory can be confusing for beginners.
-Basically there's two approaches.
 By default, Django looks within each app for templates.
 So if we had a template called `home.html` in our `pages` app, Django expects it to be located at `pages/templates/pages/home.html`.

-Instead of having templates located all across your code base, many developers prefer to create a single project-level `templates` folder.
-This is the approach we'll use.
+If we later created a second app called `blog` and wanted to add a `blog_list.html` file, Django would expect it to be located at `blog/templates/blog/blog_list.html`.
+In other words, within the existing app, in a folder called `templates`, then in *another* directory with the app name.
+This is confusing the first few times you hear it!

+Another approach often used is to instead place all templates in a single, project-level directory called `templates`.
+This is the approach we'll use since I prefer to have all my templates in one place.
+By updating our `settings.py` file we can tell Django to **also** look for a `templates` folder, not just within each app for templates.

 First quit our server with `Control-c`.
 Then create a project-level folder called `templates` and an HTML file called `home.html`.

 {title="Command Line",lang="text"}
 ~~~~~~~~
-(simple) $ mkdir templates
+(pages) $ mkdir templates
-(simple) $ touch templates/home.html
+(pages) $ touch templates/home.html
 ~~~~~~~~

 Next we need to update `settings.py` to tell Django to look at the project-level for templates.
 This is a one-line change to the setting `'DIRS'` under `TEMPLATES`.

 {title="Code",lang="python"}
 ~~~~~~~~
-# simple_project/settings.py
+# pages_project/settings.py
 TEMPLATES = [
     {
         ...